Ludhiana, Panjab, India: 18th August 2018

 On 18th August Muslim, Hindu, Christian and Sikh representatives joined forces in Ludhiana with human rights and grass-root activists, scholars and farmers in a seminar to launch the initiative “Strengthening Unity, Peace and Justice”.
 The event was organised by the Sach Khoj Academy (Academy for Discovering the Truth).
 Following the motto “United we stand – Divided we fall”, the initiative aims at raising awareness to overcome communalism and bring together all people of goodwill to strengthen unity, peace and justice in all spheres of life.
 Pursuant to other global efforts, the initiative shall contribute to the Sustainable Development Goals of the 2030 Agenda signed by 193 nations at the United Nations.
 The 2030 Agenda wants to make sure that no one is left behind and welcomes all efforts that sustainably serve the five Ps – planet, people, prosperity, peace and partnership.

-The initiative “Strengthening Unity, Peace and Justice” was developed after a series of dialogues held by Dharam Singh Nihang Singh, the founder of the Sach Khoj Academy, with renown personalities such as Swami Agnivesh (social activist from Delhi and winner of the Alternative Nobel Prize), Mehmood Pracha (Supreme Court Advocate from Delhi and President South Asian Minorities Lawyer’s Commission), Maulana Mohammad Ajazur Rahman Shaheen Qasmi (General Secretary of the World Peace Organisation, Delhi), Prof. Dr. Ronki Ram (Shaheed Bhagat Singh Chair, Department of Political Science, Panjab University Chandigarh), Rajvinder Singh Bains (Human Rights Advocate Panjab & Haryana High Court, from Chandigarh) and Dr. MD Thomas (Director of the Institute of Harmony and Peace Studies, New Delhi).
+The initiative “Strengthening Unity, Peace and Justice” was developed after a series of dialogues held by Dharam Singh Nihang Singh, the founder of the Sach Khoj Academy, with renown personalities such as Swami Agnivesh (social activist from Delhi and winner of the Alternative Nobel Prize), Mehmood Pracha (Senior Advocate Supreme Court from Delhi and President South Asian Minorities Lawyer’s Commission), Maulana Mohammad Ajazur Rahman Shaheen Qasmi (General Secretary of the World Peace Organisation, Delhi), Prof. Dr. Ronki Ram (Shaheed Bhagat Singh Chair, Department of Political Science, Panjab University Chandigarh), Rajvinder Singh Bains (Senior Human Rights Advocate Panjab & Haryana High Court, from Chandigarh) and Dr. MD Thomas (Director of the Institute of Harmony and Peace Studies, New Delhi).

 Dharam Singh Nihang Singh, Founder of Sach Khoj Academy (Academy for Discovering the Truth): “Our journey began with the insight which is at the heart of timeless spiritual wisdom (Gurmat): One God – One Religion – One Human Family.
 In all the dialogues that we were able to have in the last decades in India and internationally, it became clear that all those who care for the human family and Mother Earth, share the same understanding.
 All acknowledge that the religion of truth – Sach Dharam – is the religion of Oneness.
 It is beyond a certain community and unites all the people regardless of their background.
 The religion of truth takes a firm stand against what is bad in us and in society.
 It spreads love, and strengthens peace, human rights, justice and the protection of the environment.
 Those who live the religion truth, do not seek worldly power nor misuse religion for political and business purposes.
 Truly spiritual people guide those who are in power with wisdom and thus ensure good and farsighted governance.
 We realised that all those who embrace these insights and an ethical way of life, need to unite, spread the message and work closer together.
 Therefore, we invite all people of goodwill to join the force of Oneness, leave behind all that which creates boundaries and disharmony, and help reaching the United Nations Sustainable Development Goals.”